Come & Get It (Selena Gomez song): Production and lyrics

-The song helped Gomez develop a more mature image than she had in the past.
-Gomez stated that she had hoped to "create something fun, sassy, and playful, but unexpected" with the song.
-The song lyrically speaks of Gomez's desire to rekindle a former romance, claiming she is ready when he's willing to "come and get it."
-Upon its release, various media outlets speculated that the song was influenced by her relationship with Bieber, and that their relationship is referenced in numerous portions of the track.
-Gomez later denied these rumors, claiming the song wasn't about a specific person.
+Controversy

 "Come & Get It" drew some criticism from listeners, some of whom found the song to be anti-feminist.
 New Zealand recording artist Lorde praised the song "on a sonic level", but added "I'm a feminist and the theme of her song is, 'When you're ready come and get it from me.'
 I'm sick of women being portrayed this way."
 Songwriter Amy S. Foster felt similarly, adding "It's not the idea that she is having sex, or singing about sex or wearing sexy clothes that bothers me.
 It's the fact that she sings quite proudly about being a total doormat with the notion that THAT is sexy."